Parents allowed to opt out of in-person education in fall, 'high-risk' sports to resume

 With temperatures Monday morning starting 75 to 80 degrees, Monday will set up to be the pea…

-Asked about when restaurants may expect to return to indoor dining, Murphy said it would depend on the numbers, but noted that indoors is where the virus seems to spread most easily.
+When asked whether restaurants may could return to indoor dining, Murphy said it would depend on the numbers, but he noted that indoors is where the virus seems to spread most easily.

 Post a comment as